Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1804.md

 ### What was dropped?

-With this release, we are dropping support for Qt4, which [reached its end of life in december 2015](https://wiki.qt.io/Main#Quick_Access_.28Portal.29) (!)
+With this release, we are in the process of dropping support for Qt4, which [reached its end of life in december 2015](https://wiki.qt.io/Main#Quick_Access_.28Portal.29) (!)

-As mentioned in earlier articles, we are trying to stay on par with Linux LTS kernels for our stable releases.
-We are considering dropping ones from entropy, when they reach their end-of-life.
-After all, you're here to enjoy the latest and greatest, aren't you? ;-)

 Sadly, we stopped updating the updates for ARM devices (Raspberry Pi, Odroid and BananaPi) due to a lack of time for maintenance.

 Due to changes in its policy, we had to take down or Vagrant image.
 We still have a [Docker profile](https://hub.docker.com/r/sabayon) though.

-### Known Issues

-* Xfce icons aren't uniform.
-Switch to obsidian theme.
-* Anaconda crashes on installation when one hits F12.
-We're investigating.
-* Video drivers require updates.
-ATI, mesa and NVIDIA are affected.

 ## Download